Quiscale/anjeg_client/README.md

 This framework is made to handle request and response from Anjeg's clients and servers. \
 It is made to transfert text, json, and images with low header size. \
-I also made it to see if I was able to do it and because I did not want to look for existing framework that are too big from this project.
+I also made it to see if I was able to do it and because I did not want to look for existing framework that are too big for this project.

 # Classes